How to apply

 The application deadlines for other Masters are:

-The School of Law operates a staged admissions process for MSc Law and Finance, with selection deadlines throughout the year.
+The School of Law operates a staged admissions process for MSc Law and Finance and LLM International Business Law, with selection deadlines throughout the year.

 If you apply before the application deadline for a particular stage (as shown in the table below), you will normally receive a response on or before the decision date for that stage.
 If you require an earlier decision in order to meet a scholarship deadline, please notify us through the My Enquiries section of the application portal once you have applied.